 ENTER DECENTRALIZED EXCHANGES

 Bitcoin was created as an alternative to centralized banking.
 It’s only natural that decentralized exchanges have sprung up to replace centralized exchanges.
-Decentralized exchanges are exchanges hosted on blockchain networks.
+Decentralized exchanges (commonly called DEX), such as the Hukaii decentralized exchange, are exchanges hosted on blockchain networks.
 They offer the same services as regular exchanges.
 But private keys and coins aren’t stored on centralized servers, making them tougher targets for hackers.
 They aren’t hosted in a specific country, so they can’t just be banned.
 Decentralized exchanges are appealing for many of the same reasons cryptocurrencies are.
+To test out the Hukaii decentralized exchange simply login to the blockchain through your wallet (setup a free account here) and then click on “asset exchange”.
+All the trades you see within the exchange are decentralized, no 1 person or 1 organization controls this exchange.
+It’s totally decentralized and one of the more interesting exchanges out there.
+Hukaii has a focus on bridging “on chain events” with “off-chain events” and the decentralized blcockchain allows users to buy and sell tokenized versions of digital assets.
+The term “digital asset” could be used to represent almost anything you can think of.
+Patents, bonds, stocks, movie tickets, legal licenses, and commodities are just a few of the use cases that come to mind.

-EtherDelta, BitShares, Kyber, and Airswap are a few decentralized exchanges.
+Besides Hukaii, EtherDelta, BitShares, Kyber, and Airswap are a few decentralized exchanges.
 More are springing up everyday, and some of them target a niche by offering tiny coins, that aren’t on the radar of big exchanges yet.
-One of the more interesting exchanges is offered by the team behind NXT and Ardor, coins we’ve profiled extensively in the past.
-NXT and ARDOR allows users to buy and sell almost anything you can think of.
-Patents, bonds, stocks, movie tickets, legal licenses, and commodities are just a few of the use cases listed on their site.

 Another big innovator in the space is Loopring.
 Although not technically a decentralized exchange, the Loopring protocol offers many of the same advantages to decentralized trading.
 We’ve written an in-depth article about the Loopring protocol here.